MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

 ::: moniker-end

-## Quick answers FAQ

-Here's a quick FAQ to highlight some key concepts.

-### What is C#?

-[C#](/dotnet/csharp/tour-of-csharp/) is a type-safe and object-oriented programming language that's designed to be both robust and easy to learn.

-### What is ASP.NET Core?

-ASP.NET Core is an open-source and cross-platform framework for building internet-connected applications, such as web apps and services.
-ASP.NET Core apps can run on either .NET Core or the .NET Framework.
-You can develop and run your ASP.NET Core apps cross-platform on Windows, Mac, and Linux.
-ASP.NET Core is open source at [GitHub](https://github.com/aspnet/home).

-### What is Visual Studio?

-Visual Studio is an integrated development suite of productivity tools for developers.
-Think of it as a program you can use to create programs and applications.

 ## Next steps

 Congratulations on completing this tutorial!
-We hope you learned a little bit about C#, ASP.NET Core, and the Visual Studio IDE.
+We hope you enjoyed learning about C#, ASP.NET Core, and the Visual Studio IDE.
 To learn more about creating a web app or website with C# and ASP.NET, continue with the following tutorial:

 > [!div class="nextstepaction"]
 > [Create a Razor Pages web app with ASP.NET Core](/aspnet/core/tutorials/razor-pages/?view=aspnetcore-2.1&preserve-view=true)